 Top 6 Consumer Trends in Brazil

 Over the last ten years, almost 30 million Brazilians have joined the middle class.
-This expansion in middle class, changed consumers’ behaviour in time.
+This expansion in the middle class changed consumers’ behavior in time.

 - Usage of credit and debit cards are growing in popularity and accessibility and mobile payments are on the rise.

 - Consumers embrace sustainability.

 - International influence on consumption habits is increasing.